Design-Computing/Design-Computing.github.io/md/week1.md

 ```
 """Your very first python program!

-TODO: write a python script that first prints "Hello world!"
+TODO: write a python script that prints Hello world!
 """
 ```